The Properties of Little Red Dot Galaxies in the ASTRID Simulation: Little Red Dot Properties

 The population of galaxies that host an Eddington accreting black hole tends to have above average star formation for their stellar mass ($\sim 27\%$ more star formation than similar mass galaxies).
 This indicates the majority of that population is still experiencing star formation, rather than the transition towards quenching that appears in the LRDs.
 Galaxies in this regime that are also less compact are unlikely to appear as LRDs due to their production of many bright young stars without sufficient dust density to attenuate them.

-We also confirm the compactness of LRDs via the stellar half mass radius calculated by \texttt{SUBFIND} for each of our galaxies, which is shown in the bottom panel of Figure \ref{fig:SFR}.
-All of the LRDs present in \astrid\ have compact stellar morphologies, with a median stellar half mass radius of $\rm r_{half, *} = 470$ pc, and more compact galaxies have redder long wavelength colors regardless of stellar mass.
+We confirm the compactness of LRDs via the stellar half mass radius calculated by \texttt{SUBFIND} for each of our galaxies, which is shown in the bottom panel of Figure \ref{fig:SFR}.
+All of the LRDs present in \astrid\ have compact stellar morphologies, with a median stellar half mass radius of $\rm r_{half, *} = 470$ pc.
+This correlation holds for the overall \astrid\ galaxy population as well, with more compact galaxies having redder long wavelength colors than less compact galaxies of the same stellar mass.

 We also analyze the properties of the black holes present in the galaxies of \astrid .
 In the left panel of Figure \ref{fig:Lbol}, we show the bolometric luminosity of the black holes and compare the overall population to the LRDs.
 Nearly all of the black holes in the mass range where we find LRDs are accreting at a rate of at least $10\%$ Eddington.
 This is expected as significant accretion over a long period is the main pathway to producing these high mass black holes.
 The luminosity of the black hole population in this region is consistent with X-ray and UV observational results \citep{astrid_BHs}.